mv1388/aitoolbox/README.md

 Implemented, however, not yet tested in practice.

-## NLP
+## nlp

 Still work in progress...

-Different NLP data processing functions and NLP oriented task performance evaluation definitions such as Q&A, summarization, machine translation, ...
+Currently, mainly used for the performance evaluation [`result packages`](/AIToolbox/nlp/experiment_evaluation/NLP_result_package.py) needed for different NLP tasks, such as Q&A, summarization, machine translation.
+For example for the case of NMT the module also provides [attention heatmap plotting](/AIToolbox/nlp/experiment_evaluation/attention_heatmap.py) which is often helpful for gaining addition insights into the seq2seq model.
+The heatmap plotter creates attention heatmap plots for every validation example and saves them as pictures to disk (potentially also to cloud).
+Lastly, the nlp module also provides several rudimentary NLP data processing functions.

 ## kerastrain